Exploring Digital Signage Use Cases by Industry: Part 1

 Industries across the board have realized just how powerful digital signage can be, from its ability to reduce printing costs to improving employee communication.
-While nearly any industry can benefit from digital signage, today we’ll focus on three industries and their digital signage examples: corporate, healthcare, and education.
+Nearly any industry can benefit from digital signage.
+However, today we’ll focus on three industries and their digital signage examples: corporate, healthcare, and education.

 The corporate industry is quickly realizing how useful digital signage can be for measuring goals—particularly where their employees are concerned.
 Digital signage is the perfect way to boost employee engagement, support productivity, and reinforce specific aspects of the company culture.
 Digital signage examples include:

 Digital signage is an engaging medium; nobody can dispute this, particularly when digital signage is compared to static workplace signs.
-Digital screens draw the eye and produce better recall than static signage, and when applied with the right content, it’s easy to get an employee’s attention.
+Digital screens draw the eye and produce better recall than static signage.
+When applied with the right content, it’s easy to get an employee’s attention.
 For example, companies can set their rotating displays to showcase employee recognition, inform employees of upcoming events, or even tell them about new company initiatives.

 Simple digital signage content templates can be adapted to fit your business’s top performance indicators, showing ongoing progress of goals, revenue targets, productivity goals, financial reports, customer acquisition rates, and more.
 Keep these goals front-and-center to remind employees of their targets and encourage them to stay productive.